Official websites use .mil

 Membership in the premier band is accomplished through a round of competitive auditions, scheduled when vacancies are projected.
-Vacancies are advertised on The USAF Band web page, the Air Force Bands web page, as well as various music industry trade and technical journals.
+Vacancies are advertised on The USAF Band web page, The USAF Academy Band web page, the Air Force Bands web page, as well as various music industry trade and technical journals.
 In addition, universities, colleges, and applicable music societies are notified by email.

 Step One: Send required materials to the band.
 A committee will review the materials and determine whether an applicant demonstrates the minimal musical skills necessary for membership in the band. .